 Don’t forget about the outside of your home.
 LED lighting is an excellent choice for outdoor use because it’s durable, long-lasting, and built to withstand the elements.
 You can use LEDs to light up pathways for safety, illuminate your porch, or cast a beautiful glow on trees and garden features.
 Many outdated myths still exist about outdoor LEDs, but modern options are bright, reliable, and incredibly efficient to run.
 A well-designed outdoor lighting system not only enhances your home’s beauty but also improves security.
 Our team can help you plan and install a complete system as part of our residential electric services, making your outdoor spaces shine.

-LEDs vs. Traditional Bulbs: What’s the Difference?
+LEDs vs. Traditional Bulbs: A Quick Comparison

 If you’ve ever stood in the lighting aisle feeling overwhelmed, you’re not alone.
 The biggest difference between LEDs and the incandescent bulbs you grew up with comes down to how they work.
 Traditional bulbs create light by heating a tiny wire filament until it glows, which wastes a lot of energy as heat.
 LEDs, or light-emitting diodes, use a semiconductor to convert electricity directly into light, making them far more efficient and durable.
 Let’s break down what this means for your home and your wallet.